 - Site assessment- Knowledge of how sites will respond to different treatments will result in better treatments and greater success in reforesting the sites. - Prescription or plan based on the site assessment. - Site preparation Mechanical site preparation can be used to ready sites for conifer planting.
 This could include slash or debris management to create planting sites or scarification to create a warmer raised planting site in areas that are low and wet.
 This provides relief from vegetation competition, and promotes natural regeneration. - Planting (if required) When deciduous trees, such as aspen and balsam poplar are harvested, sunlight heats the ground and new trees sprout from the near surface roots.
 This process known as suckering means that most deciduous sites regenerate quickly after harvest without - additional treatment.
-Harvests conducted on conifer (spruce or pine) sites are replanted with spruce and pine seedlings. - Stand tending Such as vegetation management which may include the use of manual (brush saws) or chemical (glyphosate herbicide applications) methods to control competing vegetation on conifer sites.
-Al-Pac's 2021
+Harvests conducted on conifer (spruce or pine) sites are replanted with spruce and pine seedlings. - Stand tending Such as vegetation management which could include the use of manual (brush saws) or chemical (glyphosate herbicide applications) methods to control competing vegetation on conifer sites, respecting cultural and environmental interests of Indigenous communities.
+Al-Pac's 2023 Vegetation Management Program may include the treatment of approximately 813 ha hectares, while NFPL will be treating approximately 1,400 hectares.
+An Environmental and Social Risk Assessment has been completed and is available upon request.
+Herbicide application occurs between August 10th to September 15th, where timing will vary but typically occurs between 5am-10:30pm.
+If the winds are above 10km/hr spraying will be delayed to reduce the risk of hitting the non-targeted species.
+A 15m buffer is applied to the high-water mark of waterbodies, where no spraying will occur.
+If weather is unfavourable (rain, high temperature, frost) spraying will not occur.
+Please contact Al-Pac if further information is required.